-Meet the contestants, view the archived webcast, see descriptions and photos of the game action, photos of the award presentations, as well as photos and videos from the earlier awards breakfast, which includes presentations by game sponsors and by AMS President Kenneth Ribet.
+Meet the contestants; view all the introductions, questions,and answers; see the archived webcast (which includes everything from beginning to end); see descriptions and photos of the game action, photos of the award presentations, as well as photos and videos from the earlier awards breakfast, which includes presentations by game sponsors and by AMS President Kenneth Ribet.

 "We had a great time and it was very thoughtful of the AMS to have a live feed so grandparents and families from all over the world were able to participate.
 My parents watched all the way from Brazil."

 Audience members, including AMS President Kenneth A. Ribet and AMS Past President Robert Bryant (above), were welcomed to San Diego by contestant Anlin Zhang (below).

 Back, left to right: Vignesh Rajmohan, James L. Mann High School (SC), Andrew Hwang, Adlai E. Stevenson High School (IL), Howard Halim, University of Toronto Schools (Ontario, Canada), Matthew Guo, Evergreen Valley High School (CA), Justin Yu, Williams High School (TX), and Moses Schindler, Ladue Horton Watkins High School (MO).